green-coding-solutions/gmt-helpers/git-cron/Readme.txt

 ## Configuration

 The script's behavior is configured via `config.json` and its state is managed by `repo_state.json`.
 Please refer to these files for detailed configuration options and how to manage the monitored repositories and benchmarking triggers.

+In the `variables` section you can use a magig keyword `__GIT_HASH__` that will be replaced with the hash of the git commit on the branch that you are watching